What is Life Insurance?

 - The financial stability of the insurance provider and the products they offer.
 There are many life insurance companies out there and they may not all have the exact same products.
 Who you decide to go with should be based on your financial needs.

 - Your budget.
 Whatever policy you decide to purchase, be sure that your premium rate is within your budget.
-“Within your budget” means that after paying for the premium, you have enough left for daily expenses and some extra for unexpected expenses like medical emergencies or a flat tire.
+“Within your budget” means that after paying for the premium.
+It means you have enough left for daily expenses and some extra for unexpected expenses like medical emergencies or a flat tire.
 After having computed the face amount that you might require, you might find that the premium is more than you can afford.
 When this happens, settle for a lower face amount that you can afford.
 That’s okay.
 You can then start working on reducing your expenses, or try increasing your income, and then eventually have your policy re-evaluated for a possible increase in the face amount.

 When is the best time to purchase life insurance?